MarshalLeeeeee/RustToLearn/README.md

 tests/ puts public test rs

-test functions in lib / module crates are tested first (unit test - private functions), followed by binary crates, followed by tests/xx.rs (integration test - public functions), finalized by doc test. fail in any stage will block the following stages
+test functions in lib / module crates are tested first (unit test - private functions), followed by binary crates, followed by tests/xx.rs (integration test - public functions), finalized by doc test (parsed from code example in /// comment). fail in any stage will block the following stages

 #### Parser in command
  - ```--help```: get help information